Arcserve ShadowXafe With Wasabi

 Configuring Wasabi as Storage

-19. To add Wasabi cloud storage as a target, navigate to the Storage tab and click on Add Storage.
+18. To add Wasabi cloud storage as a target, navigate to the Storage tab and click Add Storage.

 Picture15.png

-20. In the Add Storage window, provide the following details and click "Save"
+19. In the Add Storage window, select or provide the following details listed below, then click Save.

 Picture16.png